More Than Inspiration

 And it was this thought that led Quinn to her surge of bravery as she strode away from the balcony window, tossed the magazine to the coffee table, and knelt before the still-concentrating Rachel, chin resting comfortably in the dip between her knees, while her hands busied themselves rubbing up and down the sides of her thighs.

 "Can I ask you something?"

-Rachel's brown eyes finally settled their full attention on the blonde nestled against her legs, and she quickly set aside her script.
+Rachel's brown eyes finally settled their full attention on Quinn, nestled against her legs, and she quickly set aside her script.

 "Yeah, of course.
 What's up?"
 She smiled encouragingly, and Quinn took a bracing breath, sliding her hands to the tops of Rachel's thighs now in her slow massage.